nsoft/jesterj/README.md

       compile ('org.jesterj:ingest:1.0-beta2')
     }

 The extra repos are for a patched version of cassandra, and should go away in future releases (see https://issues.apache.org/jira/browse/CASSANDRA-13396).
-The clojars repo is for is for a clojure based implementation of docopt, which will hopefully become unnecessary in future versions.
+The clojars repo is for a clojure based implementation of docopt, which will hopefully become unnecessary in future versions.

 # JDK versions